AnneAbhiram/EVM/README.md

 # EVM
-A simple primitive EVM using Arduino and Bolt IOT
+A simple  EVM using Arduino and Bolt IOT